-A workflow is a tailored series of data pages on the Firepower Management Center web interface that analysts can use to evaluate events generated by the system.
+A workflow is a tailored series of data pages on the management center web interface that analysts can use to evaluate events generated by the system.

-The following types of workflows are available on the Firepower Management Center:
+The following types of workflows are available on the management center:

 Predefined Workflows

 Preset workflows delivered with the system.
 You cannot edit or delete a predefined workflow.
 You can, however, copy a predefined workflow and use it as the basis for a custom workflow.